Darkman Retro Review: I Am The Night

 In honor of Darkman‘s 30th anniversary–it debuted on August 24, 1990–I watched it for a Retro Review.
 In case you missed it, our Retro Reviews are a way for us to fight the past.
 We get our revenge on linear time by reviewing things that we didn’t see or play or whatever when they first came out.
 Now, I never saw this when it originally released, so my Darkman Retro Review is, technically, just a regular-old review.

 Director Sam Raimi didn’t set out to make a film based on an original story.
 Instead, he had wanted to make a comic book movie.
 (In the late 80s, though, that still counted as an original thought.)
-He obviously didn’t get the rights to Batman.
+He obviously didn’t get the rights to Batman (which has a storied history on film).
 He also didn’t get the rights to The Shadow, an old hero from comic strips and radio dramas.
 Instead, he ended up writing a short story called “Darkman” and then developing it into a film treatment.

 image via Universal Pictures